freetext-ai/blog/_posts/2021-02-16-review-analysis-for-product-reviews.md

 <br/>
 Brands that care about Customer Experience know that support is only a part of the picture.
 Listening to the customer is super important.
 How else is a brand supposed to understand what their customers actually want?

 Reviews are an important part of the process - they are unprompted (hence not suffering from survey biases), honest and abundantly available.
 Any brand looking to understand customers from any category need to take a close look at reviews.
+Major brands selling on marketplaces will likely have Amazon reviews or any of their marketplaces.

-In this article, we will outline the current state of the art methods to analyze reviews.
+In this article, we will outline the current state of the art methods to analyze reviews and also look at AI text mining solutions for customer feedback analytics.

 <div style="background: radial-gradient(circle at center, #fff, #fff, #466997);">
 <img src="/blog/assets/img/posts/sources.png" style="max-height: 30rem; max-width: 100%; margin-left:auto; margin-right: auto; display: block; background: white;"/>